-- As mentioned zippers are a normal wear and tear item.
+- Zippers are considered a normal wear and tear item.
 Taking care of them will extend the product life. (please don’t use your feet to open a zipper)

 - Repairs: Contact me if you have damaged your items.
 It maybe possible to fix at a minimal or no charge (depending on the circumstance)

 Is calculated individually since all the items are custom made and have different weights and volumes.
 Flat rate works for most orders, in fact most orders cost more than the flat rate to ship across the country.

 NEW!
 All orders will be sent using tracking.
 No more letter mail rates.
 Either stuff is getting stolen or people aren’t being honest about orders arriving.
 This affects small items such as rope/line and ridgeline organizers (etc).